 Many parents use a bassinet for the first few months after their little one is born because it’s easier to keep baby close for those numerous night feedings.
-Unfortunately, at some point, the baby will need to be transitioned into their own crib and this can create some disruptions in sleep for everyone – baby, parents, and the rest of the family!
-Fortunately, here are some expert tips from an infant crying specialist and maternity nurse for you to make this transition as smooth and as easy as possible.
+Unfortunately, at some point, the baby will need to be transitioned from a bassinet into a crib, and this can create some disruptions in sleep for everyone – baby, parents, and the rest of the family!
+Fortunately, here are some expert tips from an infant crying specialist and maternity nurse for you to make this transition from bassinet to crib as smooth and as easy as possible.

 When and Why Transition to Crib

-Transitioning baby from bassinet, or in some cases, their swing or bouncy chair, into a crib can be for a number of reasons.
+Transitioning baby from bassinet into a crib can be for a number of reasons.
 Maybe your doctor is recommending a crib with a wedge to help with baby’s acid reflux, or more likely, your baby has simply outgrown their bassinet!

 If you go strictly by the weight and length limitations for a bassinet, you might think it’s ok for baby to keep sleeping in there beyond 6 months of age.
 Unfortunately, you’d be wrong because once baby start learning how to roll over and sit up, keeping them in a bassinet (or swing / bouncy chair) overnight is a major safety hazard!
-So, either before or as you start to see your baby hitting these milestones, it’s time to start planning your transition.
+So, either before or as you start to see your baby hitting these milestones, it’s time to start planning how to transition from bassinet to crib.

 That being said, younger babies, especially those 3 – 4 months might still need the soothing vibrations from their bassinet to fall asleep or stay asleep.
 So if your baby is loving the motion their bassinet provides, transitioning earlier might not be the best timing.
 However, keep reading as there is a good possibility of adding similar soothing vibrations to your baby’s crib so you can transition them anyway!